jsantana21/Sorting-Algorithm-Visualizer/README.md

 ### What Could be Improved?
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; As much as I like Python's Tkinter module, I think this project would look way better if it was done as React Application.
-However I'm not knowledgeable in React at the moment so I resort to using Python.
+However I'm not knowledgeable in React at the moment so I resort to using Python; this is why it took me so long to complete this project.
 There are limits to how many data values, and how high the values can be and I feel that React could help in solving this issue.
 I could also implement more sorting alogrithms such as Heap Sort, and Selection Sort in the future.